Mabini, Pangasinan: History

 The Municipality of Mabini used to be part of the Province of Zambales and was surrounded by mountains, forests, and valleys.
 It was originally called "Balincaguin" that was derived from the Zambal phrase "Bali Lan Caguin" which means "abode of bats".
 This name referred to the nocturnal mammals (bats) that inhabited the caves found in the hills and mountains between the municipality and Zambales in the west and Tarlac to the south-west.

 The place is believed to have been founded in 1610 by Spanish missionaries from the Order of Augustinian Recollects.
 In 1800, Balincaquin became a town under Don Isidro Puzon who is believed to be the founder.
 Some of its population (770 families) were Ilocanos who moved to the municipality due to its agricultural potential.
 The site where these settlers situated near the mountains used to be called "Conventa."

 Good quality rice was then consistently produced and marketed to Manila and even to China.
 Other products such as corn, sugar cane, cotton and so forth were also demanded and consequently distributed widely in numerous markets.
 Apart from agriculture, the industry of saddle-making, knapsack-making, and hat-weaving existed.
 The residents also engaged in tending to livestock such as cattle, carabaos, horses, and goats.
 At the same time, a gradual increase in the number of bats compelled the residents to catch them.
 These mammals were suspected of flying through the nearby forests because of the catching that lasted until 1930.

-The municipality was merged with Alaminos, Bani, Anda, Dasol, Burgos, Bolinao and Infanta in 1904 and presently comprises the province's first district.
-In 1930, the town's name was changed to Mabini in honor of hero Apolinario Mabini.
+On October 15, 1903, by virtue of Act No. 945, entitled “An Act Reducing the Twenty-five Municipalities of the Province of Zambales to Fifteen,” while still part of the Province of Zambales, the municipality of San Isidro(Burgos) was consolidated with the municipalities of Balincaguin (Mabini)and Dasol, with the seat of the municipal government at San Isidro (Burgos).

+On November 30, 1903, by virtue of Act No. 1004, the municipalities of Bolinao, Alaminos, San Isidro, and Infanta were annexed to the Province of Pangasinan.

+On December 19, 1903, by virtue of Act No. 1029, Act No. 1004 was amended to include the municipalities of Anda, Bani, and Agno among those annexed to the Province of Pangasinan.

+On February 10,1908, by virtue of Executive Order No. 12, issued by Governor-General James F. Smith, Balincaguin was separated from San Isidro (Burgos), effective January 1, 1909.

+On November 23, 1929, by virtue of Act No. 3552, the name of the municipality of Balincaguin was changed to Mabini.

 Geography

 Mabini is situated 48.32 km from the provincial capital Lingayen, and 257.25 km from the country's capital city of Manila.
+It is between Burgos and Alaminos on the Olongapo–Bugallon Road.